Cesny-les-Sources

 Cesny-les-Sources ([sɛni le suʁs]) is a commune in the Calvados department in northwestern France.
 The municipality was established on 1 January 2019 by merger of the former communes of Cesny-Bois-Halbout, Acqueville, Angoville, Placy and Tournebu.

+Geography

+The commune is part of the area known as Suisse Normande.

+The commune is made up of the following collection of villages and hamlets, Les Moulins, Cesny-Bois-Halbout, Cesny, Placy, La Rue aux Daims, L'Outre, Le Mesnil, Cesny-les-Sources, Angoville, Glatigny and Clair Tison.